stackbit-projects/pleasant-pineapple-f995b/content/pages/blog/what-is-an-infographic-in-seo.md

   Are higher search rankings on Google more likely to be achieved with a larger word count?
 Read on to find out.
 seo:
-  title: What is an SEO-Friendly URL?
+  title: What is an Infographic in SEO?
   description: >-
     An infographic is a visual representation of content.
 Simply put, it is an ‘information graphic’.It is a combination of images and text that simplifies